aldrin112602/aldrin112602/README.md

 ### About me:
 <p>
-  &nbsp;&nbsp;&nbsp; I'm Aldrin Caballero, a 21-year-old from Tanay, Rizal, currently pursuing a Bachelor of Science in Information Technology.
-I'm passionate about web development, specializing in HTML, CSS, JavaScript, PHP, Laravel, React, and more.
-I'm eager to create dynamic web applications and currently seeking internship opportunities to gain valuable experience and contribute.
+  &nbsp;&nbsp;&nbsp; I'm Aldrin Caballero, 21 of age from Tanay, Rizal, currently pursuing BSIT specializing in fullstack web development.
+I'm eager to create dynamic web applications and currently seeking internship opportunities to gain valuable experience and make significant contributions to company.
 </p>